 “Inspired song structure, thematic consistency and depth, excellent instrumentation, original and compelling lyrics, the human touch, rock tradition, songwriting superiority, vocal harmony, ironic smiles, America, sadness, beauty, and an enveloping sense of personal involvement and connection.” –Fleabomb

-The new Ray EP is coming October 28.
+Waterslide’s new Ray EP is out.
 Wampus spoke about it with Mark Doyon.

 You’re singing in the voices of different characters.

 Yes.
 There are school kids, a bus driver, a kidnapper, and an everyman kind of watching from the wings.
 Their lives are simmering in this stew of danger and innocence.
 The crime affects them all.